 As the language evolutions of the interpreters are steered by a pedagogical scenario, features are piled up so as to gradually expose students to more complicated semantics and features.
+Moreover, the scenario only implicitly states which features depend on the existence of other features.

 In order to attain a product family, we have conducted a communality and variability analysis using FODA [KCH+90], [Cza98], augmented with some constraints to capture dependencies among features.

 The resulting model reveals that many more combinations can be explored.
 For example, each language feature is hierarchically subdivided into subfeatures.
-The feature identifier has three subfeatures: referencing existing identifiers, defining new identifiers and mutating the value associated to identifiers.
+The feature identifier has three subfeatures: referencing existing identifiers, defining new identifiers and changing the value associated to identifiers.
 A specific language is the result of selecting the features of interest.
 For example, the language called F1WAE can be defined by selecting the following features: all arithmetic expressions, identifier references and definitions and function application.

-The model also exposes the choices that have to be made when implementing a language.
+The model also exposes all of the choices that have to be made when implementing a language.
 Languages are not solely determined by their features, also the implementation techniques that are used to implement the features and their interactions are made explicit in the model.
-Amongst others, these are threading and substitution.
-Threading transports bindings from language features that define or set values (e.g. identifier definitions or identifier value mutations) to language features that refer to the bindings (e.g. identifier references), whereas substitution replaces the bindings in expressions of these language features.
+Amongst others, these are threading and substituion.
+Threading transports bindings from language features that define or set values (e.g. identifier definitions or updates) to language features that refer to the bindings (e.g. identifier references), whereas substitution replaces the bindings in the language features.

-In addition, the model captures explicitly the dependencies among the features.
+In addition, the model captures explicitly the dependencies among the existence of features.
 The hierarchical nature of the model already entails some dependencies e.g. identifiers, when chosen, must at least be referentiable.
-Using constraints, dependencies among features can be defined which cannot be captured hierarchically e.g. arithmetic operators must be defined with respect to the available datatypes.
+Using constraints, dependencies among features can be defined which cannot be captured hierarchically e.g. arithmetic operators must fit the available datatypes.